SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-moderna-vaccine-passes-vrbpac-review.md

 toward EUA, to minimize risk in people who don't already have a high risk profile for COVID-19, a very cautious position.
 I wonder if he was also on the Pfizer committee, and if so why he did not advocate this position there?
 Still, he's not _against_ the Moderna vaccine, just very, _very_ cautious.
-So, not an unreasonable position, really.
+So, it's not an unreasonable position, really.

 Interestingly, one of the committee members who voted _against_ the Pfizer vaccine last week, voted _for_ the Moderna vaccine this week: A. Oveta Fuller (UMich microbiologist)